Delightful Weekend in Savannah Itinerary

 Leopold’s Ice Cream

 Leopold’s has been a Savannah institution for more than 100 years.
 They’re probably most famous for their Tutti Frutti ice cream.
-I tried the Savannah Socialite which is chocolate ice cream with Georgia pecans and bourbon caramel.
+I tried the Savannah Socialite, which is chocolate ice cream with Georgia pecans and bourbon caramel.
 It.
 Was.
 Delicious.

-We loved the ice cream there so much we wanted to go back the next day, but it just didn’t work out.
+We loved the ice cream there so much that we wanted to go back the next day, but it just didn’t work out.
 Next time for sure!

 The shop is full of all sorts of Hollywood memorabilia, and I wasn’t sure why, but it turns out the son of the founder had a dream to work in Hollywood, so off he went.
-He has credits as a producer or executive producer on over 20 films including The Sum of All Fears and Mission: Impossible III.
+He has credits as a producer or executive producer on over 20 films, including The Sum of All Fears and Mission: Impossible III.

 Breakfast at The Collins Quarter Café

-We had an historic walking tour booked for 10 a.m. the next morning that met up outside The Collins Quarter on Bull Street, so of course, that was the perfect place to enjoy a leisurely breakfast before the tour.
+We had a historic walking tour booked for 10 a.m. the next morning that met up outside The Collins Quarter on Bull Street, so of course, that was the perfect place to enjoy a leisurely breakfast before the tour.

 The Collins Quarter is a popular spot, but they do not take breakfast reservations.
 We arrived at about 8 a.m. on Saturday and were seated right away.